There's a lot going on with newborn skin, and it can be confusing. Let's lay it all out for you.

 The look:

-When newborns get it:
+When newborns get dry or peeling skin:

 “This can begin any time within the first week of life.”

-Why newborns get it:
+Why newborns get dry or peeling skin

 “First and foremost, don’t worry.
 This is completely normal and happens to most newborns.
 When your little one makes their debut into the world they’re well-moisturized, courtesy of mama and nature.
 A mix of amniotic fluid, blood, and vernix (we’ll get to what that is in a second) keeps their skin hydrated in utero.
 Vernix caseosa, or vernix, is a waxy coating that protects the skin during fetal development.
 After your baby is born and cleaned, however, their natural sources of moisture are washed away, and the skin needs to adjust to its new world.
 The process of developing a stronger moisture barrier takes time, and the skin will almost certainly peel during the transition.
 Think of it in an ‘out with the old, in with the new’ kind of routine.”